-We also note that the conditions for stability we consider are not directly related to the statistical properties frequently used to describe network architecture, such as degree distribution and local connectivity.
+Remark 2 The conditions for stability we consider are not directly related to the statistical properties frequently used to describe network architecture, such as degree distribution and local connectivity.
 These results suggests that such statistical measures cannot fully characterize the dynamical behavior of a network, regardless of size (see also [3]).